bihelix-io/bihelix-wallet-sdk/README.md

 ## Usage

-> When creating a new wallet address, RGB20 asset transfers currently only support the `m/86/1/0/9` **Non-hardened derivation**.
+> When creating a new wallet, it is recommended to use the derivation `m/86/1/0/9` (**Non-hardened derivation**) as suggested by the RGB official.
+Theoretically, other derivations are also supported, and currently there is no restriction.

 Initialize wallet instance